maproulette/maproulette3/README.md

 server for development use*

-1. Open MapRoulette on that server normally in your browser, visit your user profile, and take note of your API key at the bottom of the page
+1. Open MapRoulette on that server normally in your browser, visit your user profile, and take note of your API key at the bottom of the page.
+   Alternatively, you can use the server's `super.key` if it has been setup with one and you have access to it

 2. Edit your `.env.development.local` file and override the following config
    variables: